 Set your personal goals

 I’ve found that budgeting works best when you have a set goal in mind for your finances.
-That could be saving more money, retiring early, making a large purchase, or evening having more money to give to charity or donate.Now that you have all of your info ready, it’s time to pick one of the budgeting methods mentioned and create your budget.
+That could be saving more money, retiring early, making a large purchase, or evening having more money to give to charity or donate.Now that you have all of your info ready, it’s time to pick one of the budgeting methods previously mentioned and create your budget.

 How to stick to a budget